 One of the unfortunate realities of the drum industry is that it’s male-dominated.
 There are many reasons for this, the biggest being that drumming is highly physical.
-This could potentially stop a lot of females from trying to play.
+This could potentially stop a lot of girls from trying to play.

 However, nothing will stop women from achieving great things on the instrument, and we have a list of some of the best female drummers to prove that point.